 - Preheat the oven to 350 F

-- Cook a medium-sized sweet potato in the oven.
-(Either bake the whole sweet potato in the oven or microwave it until very soft)
+- Start with cooking a medium-sized sweet potato.
+You can either bake the whole sweet potato in the oven or microwave it until very soft.

 - Wait until the sweet potato has cooled, then take off the skin.
-Then mash the sweet potato in a medium mixing bowl
+Then mash the sweet potato into a puree.